bdstest/bdstest/README.md

 Building enterprise-grade solutions that bridge business strategy with technical excellence.
 Specializing in AI/ML integration, cloud optimization, and security-first architecture across diverse enterprise environments.

 **CPPR in 5xC's** - Commit.
 Push.
 Protect.
-Repeat in the uncharted realm of Cloud, Code, Calls, Charts & Chaos, a glasses-on TPM rides ahead—wrangling entropy so engineers can build, not babysit.
+Repeat in the uncharted realm of Cloud, Code, Calls, Charts & Chaos, a glasses-on TPM rides ahead wrangling entropy so engineers can build, not babysit.
 Engineers can focus, and business can thrive.

 ### 🎯 Core Competencies